Developers

 install

-claude plugin install records@medverticalinvoke
+claude plugin marketplace add medvertical/claude-recordsclaude plugin install records@medverticalinvoke

 /records:fhir-validation validate ./examplesShips skills for validation, doctor diagnostics, OperationOutcome explanation, and CI gate generation.
 Wraps @records-fhir/validator so resources stay local by default — no patient data sent to external services unless you explicitly configure it.

-Validation gates for your terminal and CI
+FHIR validation gates for your terminal and CI

 Quick start